FichteFoll/advent-of-code/2024/README.md

 like macros
 to reduce boilerplate
-and some other useful utilities like an N-dimentional coordinate structure.
+and some other useful utilities like an N-dimensional coordinate structure.

 You can run them via
 ```sh